 Acne is a chronic inflammatory skin disease.
-There are many factors that play into the occurrence of acne; hormones, nutrient deficiencies, food allergies and intolerances as well as toxicity.
-Acne is characterized by comedones, pustules and papules in skin that is rich in sebaceous glands.
+Many factors play into the occurrence of acne; hormones, nutrient deficiencies, food allergies and intolerances as well as toxicity.
+Acne is characterized by comedones, pustules and papules in the skin that is rich in sebaceous glands.
 Acne, also known as acne vulgaris, can appear in many different forms on the skin.

 - Acne Comedonica – This form is mainly comprised of open and closed comedones.